-• Significant storage space located outside the unit;
+Significant storage space located outside the unit;

-Response - Extra storage units are provided for all of the units.
-Additional storage above parking spaces within the carport, locking ski storage, and bike storage is provided.
+Response - Extra storage is provided for all of the units, including attic storage above Unit 201 that is accessed via a drop down ladder from inside the unit.
+Additional storage above parking spaces within the carport, locking ski storage, and bike storage is also provided where possible.